 Core competencies are recognizable through actions, activities and thinking routines.
 They are strength-based, progressive and continual.
 Starting with an activity such as listing “I can…” may provide opportunities for students to share what they feel they do well.
 Brainstorming as a class may help to jog memory.
 Connecting language to the “I can…” is the responsibility of the teacher.
 Use opportunities throughout a day to offer the language of core competencies and attach it to real examples of the student.
-Eg. “I noticed when you did this, you showed… That’s called critical thinking.”
+Eg. “I noticed when you

 Another way to start might be to find ways to describe the competencies such as group brainstorms on chartpaper or photos to sort into categories.